GhastD/GhastClicker/README.md

 ---

+<h1 id="welcome-to-ghastclicker">INFO!
+THIS IS OUTDATED AND WAS JUST A BEGINNER PROJECT WHEN I STARTED</h1>

 <h1 id="welcome-to-ghastclicker">Welcome to GhastClicker!</h1>
 <p>Heyo.
 I’m Ghast, a 15 year old developer, and your watching Disney channel.
 Today on the news we’ve got this project that I’m currently working on.
 This is my first project on C++ hence why my code is absolute shit, but it’s great learning to have such community</p>
 <h1 id="features">Features</h1>